 My approach to valuing dividend stocks is heavily biased towards the Chowder Score which takes into account the consistency of the dividend increases and the dividend growth.
 Below are the top picks for a solid investment.

-For valuation of utility stocks, it’s important you review the free cash flow (not displayed below) as it is better than looking at earnings.
-It would be nice if we could evaluate all business the same way but we cannot.
-REITs and income trusts are evaluated through funds from operations and some capital intensive companies are better evaluated with free cash flow.
+For the valuation of utility stocks, you must review the free cash flow (not displayed below) as it is better than looking at earnings.
+It would be nice if we could evaluate all businesses the same way but we cannot.
+REITs and income trusts are evaluated through funds from operations and some capital-intensive companies are better evaluated with free cash flow.

-Note that to screen stocks for income require unique dividend data.
-Not many screeners focus on dividend data and dividend stength.
-You should consider a screener such as Dividend Snaspshot Screeners.
+Note that screening stocks for income requires unique dividend data.
+Not many screeners focus on dividend data and dividend strength.
+You should consider a screener such as Dividend Snapshot Screeners.

 - Dividend Aristocrat: YES